Mount Everest © shrimpo1967

 Nepal Travel Guide

-Famously well-endowed with glorious scenery, Nepal is home to verdant terraced valleys, rushing rivers and ice-blue lakes that originate in the 'abode of snows', the Himalayas.
-The uplifting sight of soaring mountains is a magnet for mountaineers and trekkers, offering some of the greatest challenges and most scenic walking opportunities on earth.
-Nepal's diverse terrain offers tremendous opportunities for adventurous activities, and although mountain climbing and trekking are the most popular, there is also superb white water rafting on steep mountain rivers, as well as elephant-back safaris or tiger tracking in the Royal Chitwan and Royal Bardia National Parks situated within the jungles of the southern Tarai belt.
+The diverse terrain of Nepal offers excellent opportunities for adventurous activities.
+Although mountain climbing and trekking are the most popular, there is also superb white water rafting on steep mountain rivers as well as elephant safaris or tiger tracking in the Royal Chitwan and Royal Bardia National Parks situated in the jungles of the Tarai belt.

-This gluttony of natural attractions is combined with cultural curiosities, including a wealth of temples and shrines, some wonderful handicrafts, and glorious religious festivals.
-The Nepali people are friendly and interesting and the country, despite its increasing popularity with tourists, still feels delightfully unexplored.
-Kathmandu still has a certain mystique in the global imagination, and this chaotic capital is the gateway to Nepal for most visitors.
+This abundance of natural attractions combines with cultural curiosities, including a wealth of temples and shrines, wonderful handicrafts, and colourful religious festivals.
+The Nepalese people are friendly and interesting, and offer a warm welcome to new arrivals.
+Thanks to popular literature and culture, Kathmandu has come to hold a certain mystique in the global imagination, serving as the gateway to Nepal for most visitors.

 Best time to visit Nepal